Me: It’s pronounced Kinda, actually.

 Sue: Oh dear.
 What a shame.

-Once the Mara is defeated, Sue gives her verdict on the snake.
+Once the Mara has been defeated, Sue delivers her final verdict on the reptilian menace.

-Sue: It wasn’t too bad.
-I think the jester was more annoying than the snake.
-I didn’t really have a problem with it.
-But I was making this back then, I would have stuck with the small one.
-That was more scary.
-It’s not the size of the snake that’s important, it’s what you do with it.
+Sue: It wasn’t that bad.
+The jester was more annoying than the snake.
+But if I was making that back then, I would have stuck to the small one.
+That was scarier.
+It isn’t the size of the snake that’s important, Neil, it’s what you do with it.

 Hindle and Sanders take a stroll in the jungle.

-Sue: He is.
+Sue: He is, you know.
 He lost his mind when he opened the box, didn’t he?
-I bet he’s wearing a skirt by the end of the week.
+I bet he’ll be wearing a grass skirt by the end of next week.

 Todd and the Doctor say their goodbyes.

-Sue: I really liked it but I didn’t understand it.
-The other problem I have with it is that the Doctor was sidelined too much.
-I wouldn’t mind but it’s too early to be doing that to this Doctor.
-The acting was brilliant but Adric has to go.
+Sue: I liked it, but I didn’t understand it.
+The main problem I have with it is that the Doctor was sidelined too much.
+I wouldn’t mind usually, but it’s too early to be doing it to this Doctor.
+The acting was brilliant, but Adric has to go.
 Yeah, I kinda liked it.

-Me: You’ve been dying to say that, haven’t you?
+Me: You’ve been dying to say that all night, haven’t you?

 I am bitterly disappointed.
-Kinda is a 9 at the very least.
+Kinda is a nine at the very least.

 Sue: Maybe I’d enjoy it more if I saw it again.

-Me: With a score like that, you won’t be seeing any more snakes for quite some time.
+Me: With a score like that, you won’t be seeing any more snakes for quite some time, love.